1

 Program Summary

 The Cannabis Business Grant is a funding opportunity for social equity cannabis businesses who have been awarded or are in the process of applying for a regulated business license from the Marijuana Enforcement Division.
 This program was developed to support cannabis entrepreneurs through access to capital to promote social equity, innovation, and job creation across the industry.
-Eligible businesses are now divided into three categories based on their needs: foundational, foundational plus, or growth.
+Eligible businesses are now divided into three categories (also called funding pathways) based on the maturity of their business: Foundational, Foundational Plus, or Growth.

 Applications for this program are closed.